-If your team does not, or has not, adopted a CI tool, another great way to maintain clean testing environments is to reset your database before each triggered by a webhook.
+If your team does not, or has not, adopted a CI tool, another great way to maintain clean testing environments is to reset your database before each triggered using a webhook.
 While we recommend that simple webhooks be used whenever possible, if your database reset takes longer than approximately 25 seconds, advanced webhooks are also supported.

-If you'd like to learn more about resetting your database using a webhook, check out this guide written by our CTO!
+If you'd like to learn more about resetting your database using a webhook, check out this guide written by our CTO.

 Method 3: Use Single-Use variables